 While fleas are not be too picky about the areas of residence, there are a few places where they are known to congregate.
 Its in your best interest to know these places so that you have a good idea where to start looking.
 Here are the steps that I personally follow:

 - The first thing I usually do is check for this dirt on my pets on bedding, unless I actually notice the dirt on my dog or cats fur first of course.
 Remember to use the “water technique” to check if it turns that red brown color.
-In fact, it’s a good idea to check this area from time to time to see if there is a bigger flea infestation waiting to happen.
-Also, if you see your pet scratching continuously, its time to check him or her for fleas and signs of this “dirt”.
+In fact, it’s a good idea to check this area from time to time to see if there is a bigger flea problem waiting to happen.
+Also, if you see your pet scratching continuously, its very possible that there may already be a flea infestation in the house so try and keep an eye out for this dirt (and signs of fleas) on a weekly basis.

-If You Have Found Flea Dirt (Or Actual Fleas), What Are the Risks?
+If You Have Found This Dirt on Your Pet, What Are the Risks?

 Despite their size, fleas consume a large amount of blood, especially if there is a large amount of them.
 While its rather rare and only a result of a terrible flea problem, this can result in anemia.
 Also, since larvae uses this dried blood to sustain them during their life cycle, its in your best interests to get rid of both the fleas and their dirt as soon as possible.
 If you have been bitten or your pets are suffering from a large amount of flea bites, its recommended that you seek professional help.